-- 3. Prepare photocopies of all of the required documentation.
+- 2. Prepare photocopies of all of the required documentation.
 Any missing or unreadable documents will result in your appointment being delayed. - a. photo ID - b. birth certificate - c.
 Social Security card or a military record or tax record that contains the applicant's complete Social Security number.
 If an applicant is a citizen of another country and does not have a United States Social Security number, that requirement is waived. - d. proof of current address IF the photo ID does not reflect the applicant's current address. - e. proof of divorce or dissolution IF either party has had his or her previous marriage terminated via divorce or dissolution.
 A decree of dissolution or divorce signed by a judge or a certificate of divorce or dissolution are to be used.
-If either of the parties have been married and divorced more than once, the documentation relating to the most recent divorce or dissolution must be provided. - 4.
+If either of the parties have been married and divorced more than once, the documentation relating to the most recent divorce or dissolution must be provided. - 3.
 Place the completed application, the \$70 fee (cash or money order) and the copies of your records in a large envelope.
-Seal the envelope. - 5.
+Seal the envelope. - 4.
 Drop off the envelope to the Court office and wait for the marriage license clerk to call and schedule the appointment. - (G) The act of obtaining a marriage license does not make you married. - (H) No one in the Courthouse performs marriage ceremonies. - (I) You must make your own arrangements to be married.
 You can be married by any minister who is registered with the State of Ohio or by a mayor of any city or village.
-There may be additional costs associated with the actual marriage ceremony. - (J) To obtain a certified copy of a previously issued marriage certificate (\$3), you may either call the Court at (330) 365-3244 OR you may print out and complete the "Marriage Record" request form found under the picture on the Court's marriage license page at https://www.co.tuscarawas.oh.us/courts/marriage-licenses
+There may be additional costs associated with the actual marriage ceremony. - (J) To obtain a certified copy of a previously issued marriage certificate (\$3), you may either call the Court at (330) 365-3244 OR you may print out and complete the "Marriage Record Request" that can be found at the bottom of the Marriage License page on the Probate Court's website here.

-Rule 54.1Conduct in the Court
+Rule 54.1 Conduct in the Court